 He is omnipresent in Southern Egypt.
 Some of the country’s most splendid surviving monuments were built during his 66 year reign (1279 – 1213 BC) mainly to pander to his enormous vanity.

-Shelley’s “Ozymandias” about the transience of power is just a metaphor, and possibly refers to that one broken statue.
-For contrary to his claim…….a lot remains!
+Shelley’s “Ozymandias“, on the transience of power, is a metaphor that possibly refers to that one broken statue.
+For contrary to his claim a lot remains.

 Rameses remains, despite his dissembling, Rameses the Great.